 The University of Delaware has entered into a cooperative agreement with Delaware State University and Delaware Technical and Community College, guaranteeing transferability of certain courses among the three institutions.
-Students should consult the Admissions Office, department chairs, or college deans for transferof-credit information
+Students should consult the Transfer Credit matrix at www.central.dtcc.edu/matrix for a listing of the courses.